-This is the mystery for most users - you didn’t set a root password, so what is it?
+It is the mystery for most Ubuntu Linux users.
+You didn’t set a root password, so what is it?
 The root user (also known as superuser), is a user on Ubuntu Linux and Unix-like systems with full administrative privileges (full access).
-So using root account for daily work can be very dangerous and you may damage your working system.
+So using the root account for daily work can be very dangerous, and you may damage your working system.

 $ sudo adduser bar